blazejba/gp2/README.md

 Choice `selection_policy` = roulette_wheel
 The strategy for selecting an immigrant from a list of candidates.
-The candidates are considered to be all emigrants available on the other islands.
+The list consists of all emigrants sent out on the other islands.
 For the available strategies look into Section **4.2.3 Selection policy**.

 Int `emigrants` = 1
-Defines how many migrants will be available for other islands.
+Defines how many migrants will be send out for other islands.

 Int `immigrants` = 1
 Defines how many migrants will be taken in each period/call.